Understanding Depression and Schizophrenia

 Depression

 Depression is one of the psychological disorders which negatively affects the way a person feels, behaviour and think leading them to have different physical and emotional problems which negative affect their ability to practice normal life (Choi et al., 2020).
 The signs and symptoms of depression include feeling sad or having persistent depressing mood, loss of interest in social and pleasure activities, sudden weight loss unrelated to dieting, hindered sleeping, increased fatigue, self-harm affinity and others (LeMoult and Gotlib, 2019).
+For students struggling with these topics, seeking psychology dissertation help can provide the most valuable insights and support in addressing all these complex issues effectively.

 The behaviourist theory considers that certain avoidant behaviour in people and sudden environment changes inhibits certain individuals from experiencing and enjoying the environmental rewards and reinforcement.
 It leads the individuals subsequently to develop and maintain low mood and depressive symptoms making them develop depression (Hunter, 2019).
 In contrast, the biological theory informs that depression is caused due to reduced level of neurotransmitter norepinephrine in certain brain areas leading to depressive mood of the individual.
 However, it is not the sole explanation and biological theory mentions that depression may be raised due to certain medical problems, hindered mood regulation by brain, stressful live events and genetic vulnerability in person developed from parent generation (Condon et al., 2019).